Emergent BioSolutions plans as early as July to correct problems that ruined COVID-19 shots - U.S. House memo

-Healthcare & PharmaceuticalsEmergent BioSolutions plans as early as July to correct problems that ruined COVID-19 shots - U.S. House memo

-Emergent BioSolutions Inc (EBS.N) told U.S. regulators it aims as soon as July to correct the problems at its manufacturing facility that ruined millions of COVID-19 vaccine shots, according to a private correspondence published by the U.S. House Oversight Committee.
+May 19 (Reuters) - Emergent BioSolutions Inc told U.S. regulators it aims as soon as July to correct the problems at its manufacturing facility that ruined millions of COVID-19 vaccine shots, according to a private correspondence published by the U.S. House Oversight Committee.

 The company expects to complete corrective measures such as retraining its staff and acquiring additional refrigerators by as early as July, according to the correspondence.